0xbekoo/KernelDriver-SSDT/README.md

 This project simply demonstrates how to call the API using the SSDT (System Service Dispatch Table) in a Windows kernel driver.

 The goal of this project is to show how to interact with system services (like NtCreateFile and NtWriteFile) by directly accessing the SSDT, which contains the addresses of these system routines.
-This project is meant for learning how Windows kernel operations work.

 ## How It Works